omidarmat/onLearn/c.md

 This piece of code will alawys create exactly 4 islands.
 If you wanted the code to store more than 4 islands, you would need another local variable.
 That is fine if you know how much data you need to store at compile time, but quite often, programs don't know how much storage they need until runtime.
 For instance, if you are writing a web browser, you won't know how much data you will need to store a web page until you read the web page.
 So C programs need some way to tell the operating system that they need a little extra storage at the moment they need it.
 This, in other words, means that programs need **dynamic storage**.
 You can use the **heap** for dynamic storage.

+> Heap is called heap because it is just a big heap of data!
+The computer does not automatically organize it.
+C does not contain garbage collection (unlike languages like JavaScript).
+C is an old language and when it was invented, most languages didn't do automatic garbage collection.

 Most of the memory you have been using so far has been in the stack.
 Stack is for local variables.
 Each piece of data is stored in a variable, and each variable disappears as soon as you leave its function.

 The trouble is that it is harder to get more storage on the stack at runtime, and that is where the **heap** comes in.
 The heap is the place where a program stores data that will need to be available longer term.
 It won't automatically get cleared away, so that means that it is the perfect place to store data structures like our linked list.